B12 deficiency

 Absorption, Transport, and Clinical Implications

-A. Ingestion and Gastric Phase
+A. Gastric Phase

 B. Duodenal Phase